 Step 1: Download iMyFone AnyTo to your computer.
 Once that's complete, run the installer and launch the app.

-Step 2:You'll see a welcome screen prompting you to connect your iOS device.
+Step 2:You'll see a welcome screen prompting you to connect your devices.
 Connect and unlock it.

 Step 3:A map will load.
 Click on the Teleport icon (third in the top-right row of symbols).
 In the text box on the upper-left of the screen, type the location to which you want to teleport.
 Or you can zoom in or out the map to select the spot.